magarena/magarena/release/README.txt

 Thanks to
-  ubeefx for creating such a great game epiko for creating the Magarena logo and the amazing color themes Salasnet, pedro1973, and elias for creating beautiful themes, http://www.slightlymagic.net/forum/viewforum.php?f=89 IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon singularita for creating the scripts to add over 300 additional creature cards
+  ubeefx for creating such a great game epiko for creating the first Magarena splash screen and the amazing color themes Salasnet, pedro1973, and elias for creating beautiful themes, http://www.slightlymagic.net/forum/viewforum.php?f=89 IcoJoy, http://www.icojoy.com/blogs/, for the nice free mage logo and icon singularita for creating the scripts to add over 300 additional creature cards